WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 To address these problems a group called COALA IP (Coalition Of Automated Legal Applications, Intellectual Property) formed to design and implement a free and open specification for handling digital licensing of intellectual property.
-It's goals are to establish open, free and easy ways to claim attribution, add meta data, license works, to mediate IP disputes and authenticate claims of others, all in a way where there is a global agreement at the data level, without centralized control.
+It's goals are to establish open, free and easy ways to claim attribution, add meta data, license works, mediate IP disputes and authenticate claims of others, all in a way where there is a global agreement at the data level, without centralized control.

 A recent, more concrete, endeavor of the group has been to write a specification for a protocol handling digital licensing of intellectual property on immutable ledgers.
-It's an effort to transform the implementation-agnostic [Rights Reference Model](http://doi.org/10.1000/284) of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline, outlining technologies that could be leveraged for implementation as well as structurization on how canonicalize an easily approachable specification for all involved parties (creators, rights holders, consumers, developers, ...).
+It's an effort to transform the implementation-agnostic [Rights Reference Model](http://doi.org/10.1000/284) of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline, outlining technologies that could be leveraged for implementation as well as structuration on how canonicalize an easily approachable specification for all involved parties (creators, rights holders, consumers, developers, ...).
 The protocol is ought to be technology-opinionated, while being ledger-unopinionated.

 ## The COALA IP Protocol

+The COALA IP protocol is essentially two concurrent technical efforts:

+1. It's a community-driven effort to find and define a minimal-viable set of data for licensing intellectual property (using RDF schema definitions)
+2. It's a free and open messaging/communication protocol for license-transactions

-The COALA IP Protocol defines six main entities that form an ontology by connecting to other respective entities.
+At its core, the RDF schema defines six main entities that form an ontology by connecting to other respective entities.
 The ontology as well as all entities have been derived from the LCC's RRM:

 - **Place:** A localizable, physical place (e.g. an address, a city, a country, ...)
 - **(digital/physical) Manifestation:** A perceivable creation (e.g. a print of a photograph of a certain scene)
 - **Creation:** A distinct, abstract creation whose existence is revealed through one or more manifestations (e.g. The idea to photograph a certain scene)
-- **Right:** A transferable entity that entitles the owner to do something in relation to a Creation (e.g. A permission to display a Manifestation publicly)
+- **Right:** A transferable entity connected to a manifestation that entitles the owner to do something in relation to a Creation (e.g. a permission to display a Manifestation publicly)
 - **RightsAssignment:** A transfer of a Right (e.g. Transferring the permission to display a Manifestation publicly)
-- **Assertion:** A claim made about the truth or falsehood of assertions made in the ontology (e.g. A statement vouching for the validity that a certain Party is the original author of a Creation); and a
+- **Assertion:** A claim made about the truth or falsehood of assertions made in the ontology (e.g. A statement vouching for the validity that a certain Party is the original author of a Creation); and last but not least
-- **Party:** An individual or a group of individuals representing right holders, licensors and users (e.g. a human being or a group of human beings)
+- **Party:** An individual or a group of individuals representing right holders, licensors, users and so on...(e.g. a human being or a group of human beings)

-Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, by letting it define RDF schemata.
+Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, by letting it define and derive domain-specific RDF schemata.
 As soon as saturation for changes in schemata emerge, further formalization is planed to take the them to an international standards organization appropriate.

 Key technologies used to achieve this endeavor are:

-- **[JSON-LD](https://www.w3.org/TR/json-ld/):** A recently emerged RDF serialization format, with the unique feature of being fun to use
+- **[JSON-LD](https://www.w3.org/TR/json-ld/):** A recently emerged RDF serialization format, with the unique feature of being fun to use for developers
 - **[IPLD](https://github.com/ipfs/specs/tree/master/ipld):** A data structure to merkle-link JSON objects in order to retrieve them with merkle-paths, providing cryptographic integrity-checking of the data as well as content-addressable storage
-- **[ILP](https://github.com/interledger/rfcs):** A set of specifications for sending digital assets across different ledgers and connectors
+- **[ILP](https://github.com/interledger/rfcs):** A set of specifications for sending (at this point only: fungible) digital assets across different ledgers

 ## The Missing Link: Identity

-At the point of writing this position paper all pieces of the specification are in place, except for a crucial one:
+At the point of writing this position paper (almost) all pieces of the specification are in place, except for a crucial one:
 Identity (the so called "Party" entity mentioned in the previous section).

 Members of the COALA IP working group would like to actively participate in design-workshops of the Web of Trust working